Todd Watkins: BYU

 Watkins transferred to Brigham Young University in 2004 and immediately earned a starting position at wide receiver.
-BYU opened up the 2004 season against Notre Dame, and Watkins made an instant impact.
-His first reception as a Cougar was a spectacular 50-yard catch against double coverage; the play set up a touchdown on BYU’s first possession of the game.
-Late in the fourth quarter of that game, Watkins made a spectacular 37-yard reception (despite pass interference by the defense); the catch secured a crucial first down for BYU and sealed the Cougars’ 20-17 victory over the Irish.
+The Cougars opened up the 2004 season against Notre Dame, and Watkins made an instant impact.
+His first reception as a Cougar was a spectacular 50-yard catch against double coverage; the play set up a touchdown on BYU's first possession of the game.
+Late in the fourth quarter of that game, Watkins made a spectacular 37-yard reception (despite pass interference by the defense); the catch secured a crucial first down for BYU and sealed the Cougars’ 20–17 victory over the Irish.

 Watkins gained national media attention with a career best performance against Boise State in the fourth game of the season.
 The Broncos held Watkins in check during the first half, but he was unstoppable in the second half.
 He finished with 9 receptions for 211 yards.
 He caught a 79-yard touchdown pass from John Beck in the third quarter, and added a 52-yard grab in the fourth quarter.
 BYU lost the game, but Watkins had established himself as a dangerous weapon for the Cougars.

 For the season, Watkins totaled 52 receptions for 1,042 yards and 6 touchdowns.
 He averaged 94.7 receiving yards per game, a Mountain West Conference (MWC) record.
 He averaged 20.0 yards per reception- impressive enough that Sports Illustrated named him the best deep threat in the nation.
 For his efforts, Watkins was named First Team All-MWC and Honorable Mention All-American.

 Expectations were high for Watkins as he entered his senior season at BYU.
-However, with a new head coach (Bronco Mendenhall) and a new offensive coordinator (Robert Anae), BYU’s offense relied heavily on shorter passing routes and Beck threw fewer deep passes to Watkins.
+However, with a new head coach (Bronco Mendenhall) and a new offensive coordinator (Robert Anae), BYU's offense relied heavily on shorter passing routes and Beck threw fewer deep passes to Watkins.
 Also, with the departure of star freshman receiver Austin Collie, opposing defenses focused their pass coverage schemes directly at Watkins.
 He was often double-teamed (and sometimes tripled-team); consequently, his statistics declined in the 2005 season.
 He still finished with respectable numbers: 49 receptions for 678 yards and a team-high 9 touchdowns.
 His best game of the season was against TCU: he caught 7 passes for 176 yards and 3 touchdowns.
-Unfortunately, he also dropped three sure touchdowns and fumbled once; BYU lost the game 51-50 in overtime.
-Watkins ended his college career with a strong showing against California in the Las Vegas Bowl: 5 catches for 93 yards and late fourth-quarter touchdown in BYU’s 35-28 loss.
+Unfortunately, he also dropped three sure touchdowns and fumbled once; BYU lost the game 51–50 in overtime.
+Watkins ended his college career with a strong showing against California in the Las Vegas Bowl: 5 catches for 93 yards and late fourth-quarter touchdown in BYU's 35–28 loss.